mkffl/mkffl.github.io/_posts/2022-09-01-mediation.markdown

 <details>
     <summary>Colliders</summary>
     Colliders seem to play games with our intuitions because it's hard to accept that two independent variables can become dependent when conditioned on a third variable's value.
     A simple example: my cat occasionally triggers the house alarm when she plays inside and in rare instances a burglar breaking into my home would also trigger the alarm.
-Asssume that no other factors trigger the alarm, and my cat's behaviour is independent from the burglar's.
+Assume that no other factors trigger the alarm, and my cat's behaviour is independent from the burglar's.
 When the alarm's on, I usually think it's because of my cat so I don't panic.
 But, if I have left the cat at my friends' while I am on holiday, and my neighbour calls me because the alarm is on, I will think of a burglary...
 In other words, if I don't know the state of the alarm, then the two causal factors are independent, i.e. knowing that the cat's not at home tells me nothing about a potential thief.
 But, conditioned on the alarm ringing, knowing that the cat's away increases the probability of a burglary.
 That is, holding the collider at the value "on" allows the "cat" information to flow through and to influence my belief about "burglar".
 </details>
 <b>

-But, if C is observed, then holding both C and B constant (Query 3) allows only the direct effect to propagate, so this query answers the same question as Query 1.
+If C is observed, then holding both C and B constant (Query 3) allows only the direct effect to propagate, so this query answers the same question as Query 1.

 {% include mediation/mediation_analysis31_p3.html %}

-Contrary to statistical folk wisdom, one should *not* always hold a variable constant to correctly estimate parameters.
+Contrary to statistical folk wisdom, one should *not* always hold a variable constant to estimate parameters.
 The collider example shows that letting a collider variable freely change with its covariates can be necessary to capture the effect.

 ### C. Measuring mediation